lablup/beps/drafts/BEP-1012-RBAC/BEP-1012-RBAC-feature-spec.md

 3. User B can now read the VFolder

 **Scope Rules**:
-- Each Role is bound to a single scope at creation time
+- Each Role is bound to a single scope at creation time, and additional scopes can be bound only when adding Object Permissions
 - Role Assignments can only be created by users with `create` permission for `role_assignment` entity type within that scope
 - Scope admins manage roles and assignments within their own scope only
 - Cross-scope sharing is enabled through Object Permissions, not through hierarchical delegation